Skip to content

 2.1 Configure Amazon CLI

-This example uses an AMI image that has the Amazon CLI installed by default.
+This example uses an AMI image with Amazon CLI pre-installed.

-If you are not using an Amazon CLI image, you need to install it; refer to Amazon CLI Installation.
+If you're not using an Amazon CLI image, you need to install it; please refer to Amazon CLI Installation.

 image.png

-Log in to EC2, enter aws configure, and input the Access Key ID, Access Key, and region from the AWS account used to create the EKS cluster.
-Enter json for Default output format.
+Log into EC2 and enter aws configure.
+Follow the prompts to input the Access Key ID, Access Key, and region from the AWS account used to create EKS.
+Input json for Default output format.

 image.png